 Fairtrade describes the certification and labelling system governed by Fairtrade International and its members.
 Fairtrade certified products carry the Fairtrade Mark, one of the world’s most recognised ethical labels.
 Fairtrade International and the global Fairtrade network are leading players in the global Fair Trade movement.

-What is the minimum price?
+What is the Minimum Price?

-The guarantee of a minimum price is unique to Fairtrade.
 For most Fairtrade goods there is a Fairtrade Minimum Price which is set to cover the cost of sustainable production for that product in that region.
 If the market price for that product is higher than our minimum price, then farmers and workers should receive this higher market price.

-What is the premium?
+What is the Premium?